 One thing about Sharesies’ UI that we aren’t a fan of is their ability to sort companies by “Highest annual returns” and “Highest annual dividends”.
 This could encourage beginner investors to make investment decisions based purely on these factors – and chasing past winners and dividend yield is a surefire way to get burnt in investing.

-Sharesies allows you to place two types of orders:
+Sharesies allows you to place three types of orders:

 - Market – Your order will be executed at whatever the market price is at the time you place your order (if there’s enough shares in the market to buy/sell).